 Great for mole, or a cup of Mexican hot chocolate.

-If this already feels daunting, though, you can also try a Mexican mole spice blend like this one, which includes chocolate and other ingredients in addition to ancho and chipotle chiles:
+If this already feels daunting, though, you can also try a store-bought Mexican mole spice blend (look for various types of chiles on the ingredients list).

 Toasted Spices, Nuts, and Seeds